 Sound Analysis – R3

 Note – Fusion and R3’s sound signature changes slightly with different ear tips and fit.
 It shines exceptionally with some.
 So, I suggest you tip roll and experiment as the sound can vary between bright to balanced to slightly warm depending on your choice of ear tips.
 I’ve used both foam ear tips as well as wide bore softer silicone ear tips for the sound analysis.

 R3 is ItsFit’s take on reference monitors, something that Ultimate Ears did very successfully with their UERM and UERR.
 I being a music industry professional was highly intrigued to check it out as I’m drawn to the word ‘reference’ by habit of trade.
 Haha.
 It is also what makes me extra critical when it comes to the word ‘reference’.

-Bass – As a result of its reference style tuning, it portrays songs for how they are mixed and that helps the bass perform close to how it is in the track.
-Though R3 does have a sub-bass roll-off at around 40-50Hz with a 3dB-ish slope, like studio monitors do (that’s why studios add a subwoofer), but bass in most songs is portrayed very cleanly and neutrally.
+Bass – R3 has slight sub-bass roll-off at around 40-50Hz with a 3dB-ish slope (like studio monitors do, that’s why studios add a subwoofer), but bass in most songs is portrayed cleanly and neutrally.
 Sub-bass is surely audible but don’t expect it to have a lot of rumble.
 For that you need a tuning which has a slight boost in the sub-bass (like R3’s older brother Fusion).
-Mid-bass is portrayed with good neutrality and again portrays the songs for exactly how the bass was mixed in the track.
-Bass overall has good attack and speed.
-Impact and punch completely depends on the song’s demand owing to R3’s linear reference approach.
+Mid-bass is portrayed with neutrality but sounds fuller.
+Bass overall has decent attack & speed, and impact & punch completely depends on the song’s demand owing to R3’s linear reference approach.
 Whatever said and done, R3 is tuned reference style and you should expect exactly that here.
 Yet, in songs like Our Lady Peace’s ‘Innocent’ and Coldplay’s Orphans, the bass is quite a lot of fun to listen to.

-Treble – When it comes to treble, R3 has a few low peaks in the 7-9kHz region and even though it doesn’t sound absolutely true reference to me here, it still has good treble sheen and sparkle on top to be close enough and sound good nonetheless.
+Treble – When it comes to treble, R3 has a few low peaks in the 7-9kHz region and even though it doesn’t sound absolutely true reference to me here, with the right tips, it has adequate treble extension to sound good nonetheless.
 In fact, what is peculiar is that most of the other IEMs marketed as ‘Reference IEMs’ had much more prominent peaks in these regions; Empire Ears ESR has a big one around 8kHz and UERM had one around 9-10kHz.
-I don’t know why that was done because it actually made treble quite peaky at times, even sibilant.
-Relatively R3’s treble is much more reference style in comparison.
-R3’s treble’s crispiness and sparkle helps instruments like acoustic guitars played with enthusiasm have that snap to have good presence in the mix while keeping them sounding natural.
+I don’t know why that was done because it actually makes treble quite peaky at times, even sibilant.
+Relatively R3’s treble is much easier in comparison, especially with foam ear tips.
+R3’s treble helps instruments like acoustic guitars have good presence in the mix while keeping them sounding natural.
 Sibilance isn’t really an issue unless the track has it as R3 isn’t shy from revealing mixing mistakes or poorly de-essed vocals.
-That is technically what reference IEMs are supposed to do as they’re technically intended for producers, audio engineers and musicians to use for monitoring.
-R3’s treble is a bit more prominent as compared to relatively flatter bass and lower mids, so I’ll place R3’s treble in the slightly north of neutral category.
-But please don’t confuse brightness with harshness.
-R3 is NOT harsh at all!
-It is just slightly on the brighter side of neutrality.
+That is technically what reference IEMs are supposed to do as they’re intended for producers, audio engineers and musicians to use for monitoring.
+R3’s treble is a bit more prominent as compared to relatively flatter bass and lower mids but is still on the smoother side relatively.
 Also, as I stated previously, R3’s treble character changes a bit with different ear tips and I highly suggest tip rolling for best results.
 My personal favourite are foam tips for R3.

 Soundstage, Imaging and Separation.